chrisidso/NHLExpansionDraftSimulator/README.md

 expansion team, the Toronto Blue Jays, improved and eventually won two world series in the early 1990's.
 The Mariners still have not been to the World Series.

-The Seahawks faired somewhat better, winning nine games in their third year, and finally winning the superbowl in 2014.
+The Seahawks fared somewhat better, winning nine games in their third year, and finally winning the superbowl in 2014.
 Their sister expansion team, the Tampa Bay Buccaneers, didn't win a game until late in their second year, but won a superbowl before the Seahwks did, in the early 2000's.